 It is with great sadness that we learned of the passing last month of one of our long-time clients, Martin Shepherd, publisher of The Permanent Press.
 Goodbye, Marty.
 You will be missed.
 Read more here.

 Publishers Weekly has just published a selection of the favorite children’s and YA books of publishing professionals, and four of our clients’ titles are on the list!
-One is from the Scholastic Graphix list: And three are from First Second:
+One is from the Scholastic Graphix list: And three are from First Second: Read the article and see the full list here.

 For those of you who weren’t able to log on to the Macmillan Children’s Publishing Frankfurt Webinar on the afternoon of the 13th of October, here is the link to watch it.
 (The graphic novels section is the first twenty or so minutes.)